 Let’s move on to optimizing images in three steps.

-autodocs / image format
+docs / image format

 auto value to deliver WebP images to user browsers that support the format.
 Since WebP is not everywhere, it is a good practice to specify the